mendhak/angular-intro.js/README.md

 If you want to build or contribute, first, get the node modules needed (grunt, bower)

     npm install

-    p.s.: this will run `bower install` after completes :)
+Next, use bower to get the JS libraries needed

-Then, get grunt to build the typescript into .js and the minified angular-intro.min.js
+    node_modules/.bin/bower install

-    node_modules/.bin/grunt watch
+Then, whenever you make any changes, get grunt to build the minified angular-intro.min.js

-    p.s.: for faster build use `tsc --watch`, but you need run grunt after finish
+    node_modules/.bin/grunt

 Finally, view the demo page to make sure everything's working; start a web server:

     ./node_modules/.bin/grunt connect:server

 And browse to `http://localhost:8000/example/index.html`